A rechargeable AA battery supporting Qi wireless charging: Conclusion and Outlook

 The directions of further development are the following.
-First, the considered proof-of-concept design can be enhanced from the engineering point of view by employing more advanced rechargeable batteries to provide higher power density~\cite{2023_Frith}, constructing receiving coils based on novel approaches such as liquid metal and textile-based ones~\cite{2019_Teng, 2020_Sun, 2021_Micus}, implementing the features introduced in the Qi2 standard, and developing custom electronic circuits to make them more compact, thus providing more space for a rechargeable cell.
-Second, various physical effects should be considered, such as interactions between several receivers~\cite{2015_Fu, 2016_Fu, 2023_Smirnov, 2024_Mikhailov}, corresponding in our case to powering up a certain device with several wirelessly charged batteries simultaneously.
-Finally, there are several WPT concepts and standards under active development, which include room-scale volumetric wireless charging working at frequencies from $1$~MHz~\cite{2024_Mikhailov} to $1.34$~MHz~\cite{2021_Sasatani}.
-Developing a wirelessly charged battery compatible simultaneously with any of the mentioned standards and Qi renders feasible, see the example for a composite Qi-AirFuel transmitter~\cite{2024_Moisello}, yet very interesting task, capable of bringing a truly universal wireless charging solutions.
+First, the proof-of-concept design presented in this work can be enhanced from an engineering point of view by optimizing the receiving coil~\cite{2016_Cove_Improving,2019_Li_Single,2021_Rituraj_New}, making the receiver and converter circuits more efficient and compact by integrating them on an application-specific integrated circuit, thus reducing the number of power conversion steps and providing more space for a rechargeable cell, as well as by usage of batteries with a higher power density, such as high-voltage Li-ion cells~\cite{2023_Frith}.
+Second, the design can be improved by incorporating solutions to increase the transmission range while maintaining compatibility with the Qi standard~\cite{2020_Sousa_Optimal}.
+Furthermore, interactions between several receivers should be considered~\cite{2021_Wu_Node, 2025_Zolotarev_Multi}, corresponding in our case to powering up a certain device with several wirelessly charged batteries simultaneously.
+Another direction of improvement is the introduction of simultaneous wireless power and data transfer capability~\cite{2024_Jing_Simultaneous,2026_Luo_Cost}.
+Finally, several WPT concepts and standards are under active development, including omnidirectional~\cite{2020_Kim_Plane} and room-scale volumetric wireless charging working at frequencies from $1$~MHz~\cite{2024_Mikhailov} to $1.34$~MHz~\cite{2021_Sasatani}.
+Developing a wirelessly charged battery compatible simultaneously with any of the mentioned standards and Qi renders feasible, see the examples of a composite Qi-AirFuel transmitter~\cite{2024_Moisello} and Qi-compatible multi-mode receivers~\cite{2021_Oh_15,2023_Shah_Design}, yet very interesting task, capable of bringing universal wireless charging solutions.